RAF officer ranks: RAF Air Cadets (Air Training Corps and Combined Cadet Force)

-The majority of officers in the Air Cadet Organisation (the Air Training Corps and the RAF section of the Combined Cadet Force) are volunteers commissioned into RAF Air Cadets and then appointed to service with the Air Training Corps or Combined Cadet Force (RAF).
+The majority of officers in the Royal Air Force Air Cadets (the Air Training Corps and the RAF section of the Combined Cadet Force) are volunteers commissioned into RAF Air Cadets and then appointed to service with the Air Training Corps or Combined Cadet Force (RAF).
 They are no longer Royal Air Force Volunteer Reserve (Training Branch) (RAFVR(T)) commissioned officers.
 They are identified by the gold badge stating: "RAFAC" on the lapels of the No. 1 uniform, and in others forms of dress "RAF Air Cadets" embroidered underneath the rank insignia, in a manner similar to RAF Regiment rank slides.
-Volunteer officers who are members of an air experience flight (AEF) and who are pilots of aircraft providing air experience flying to air cadets and university air squadrons (UAS) continue to hold a VR(UAS) commission.
+Volunteer officers who are members of an air experience flight (AEF) and who are pilots of aircraft providing air experience flying to air cadets and university air squadrons (UAS) continue to hold a VR(T) or VR(UAS) commission respectively.

-RAF Air Cadets officers use the rank system identical to the regular RAF, but the highest substantive rank is flying officer.
-Higher ranks within the Air Cadet organisation are acting appointments, up to wing commander.
+RAF Air Cadets officers use the rank system identical to the regular RAF, but the highest substantive rank is Flying Officer.
 Other senior ranked appointments are generally full-time staff positions (such as regional commandants and commandant air cadets) held by regular and reserve (RAFR/FTRS) RAF officers.
 In certain circumstances, honorary appointments within the RAF Air Cadets may be made, however the rank may vary.

 After the Death of Queen Elizabeth II, new rank insignia with King Charles III's Royal Cypher is expected to be created.